murchie85/GCP-Associate-Cloud-Engineer/README.md

 [Navigation](#Navigation)

-Persistent 5gb volume  but VM is ephemeral (reset 20 mins after session end.)
+- Persistent 5gb volume  but VM is ephemeral (reset 20 mins after session end.)
+- `dl file` to doownload a file.
+- You can run a server and view it by using the port utility top right hand side.
+- SDK opens in new window.

 ## General

 | cloudshell      | command           |